-The Municipality envisage on hosting a SMME Open Day and Expo in April 2024.
-The initiative stives to educate, inspire, and empower SMMEs on marketing their products and services, developing, sustaining, managing, and running their small businesses, and discussing imperative aspects to enable funding and access to economic opportunities as well as addressing and targeting issues related to drugs and crime.
+The purpose of the event was to create a platform where the local businesses in the Greater Prince Albert Municipal Area, the Municipality, and interested parties are unified.
+The Open Day and Expo envisioned to educate, inspire, and empower SMMEs on developing, sustaining, managing, and running their small businesses, and discussing imperative aspects to enable funding and access the economic opportunities as well as addressing and targeting issues relating to drugs and crime.